-The Faculty offers a safe working environment for both staff and students alike.
+The Schools offer a safe working environment for both staff and students alike.
 Science laboratories are commonly multiple hazard environments.

 Additionally, some students have health conditions or disabilities that may need to be taken into account in regards to their study, or in the case of an emergency.
 Because of this, we recommend that students who have any health condition or disability that may affect their safety, or that of others, consult with and discuss this with their paper co-ordinators, so that any necessary precautions may be taken.

-Check out the Faculty of Science and Engineering's Health and Safety pages.
+Check out the School of Science's Health and Safety pages

-1. Footwear must be worn in the Blocks housing the Faculty of Science & Engineering.
+- Footwear must be worn in the Blocks housing the School of Science.
 Some laboratories and workshops restrict entry to those wearing reinforced shoes.
 Read the notices on the door of any room you are about to enter to see the restrictions that apply.

-8. Visitors may be allowed in laboratories only with the permission of the supervisor or technician in charge.
-ALL visitors must sign in at the Faculty Office (FG.G.04), or Departmental Office as well as at the entrance to the Large Scale Laboratory.
+- Visitors may be allowed in laboratories only with the permission of the supervisor or technician in charge.
+ALL visitors must sign in at the School Office (FG.G.04), or Departmental Office as well as at the entrance to the Large Scale Laboratory.

 - For their own safety, children under 16 are not allowed in laboratories or workshops.